Copper

 How to Pronounce Copper

 Our model has identified 2 different pronunciations for the name Copper.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 85.4% confident that Copper is pronounced as KAH-per.
-The next most likely pronunciation is KAW-per, at 14.6% confidence.
+Our model is 85.4% confident that Copper is pronounced as KAH-per, which has 2 syllables.
+The next most likely pronunciation is KAW-per, at 14.6% confidence, with 2 syllables.

 2